grpc/proposal/L56-objc-bazel-support.md

     deps = [":exampleObjCLibrary"]
 )
 ```
-Again, import the geneated stubs in the app-specific source files as:
+Again, import the generated stubs in the app-specific source files as:
 ```
 #import "A/proto/Hello.pbrpc.h"
 #import "B/D/Grpc.pbrpc.h"